The Wrong Side of the Generation Gap

 *Vice is pretty much the official media source for Millennial and Gen Z complaints about anything.

 This bad blood flows both ways.
-I'm sure I'm not the only Gen Xer to look at the younger generations and think, "When did they turn into such pussies?
+I'm sure I'm not the only Gen Xer to look at the younger generations and think, "When did they turn into such pussies?"
 They can't read Huckleberry Finn without a trigger warning, they flee to safe spaces at any discomfort, and they seem to yearn for a culture of censorship.
 They also seem addicted to social media even though it's clearly wrecking havoc with their psychological health.

 My generation took heat for being jaded and cynical.
 I think those charges were overblown, but we did strive for a certain toughness, a certain attitude of, "there's nothing the world can do to me that I can't laugh off."
 One can question how psychologically healthy such an attitude is but I still admire it.
 And I don't see it on kids these days.
 (Now get off my lawn!)

 Secondly, I do think the internet had a substantial impact on the mental and cultural health of the generation born into it.
 My generation made millions (well, I didn't but some people did) fine tuning the first iterations of the commercial internet but we did it with little understanding of what we were unleashing.
 Millennials and Gen Z came of age when the internet was embedded in day-to-day life and kids were pushed to establish themselves as digital personas.
 (It's no coincidence that the 2000s birthed the Kardashians and other "famous for being famous" celebrities.)
-On one hand older generations denounce youth's narcissism, on the other hand we handed their adolescent selves mirrors with no instructions.
+On one we older generations denounce youth's narcissism, on the other hand we handed their adolescent selves mirrors with no instructions.

 Thirdly, the modern generations have been handed the great existential crisis of our times: global warming.
 My generation will probably blissfully die off right about when things get really bad.
 But Millennials and Gen Zers are looking at living their middle and senior years on a baked potato of a planet (with no sour cream.)